mtlynch/mtlynch.io/content/posts/outsourcing-mvp/index.md

 ---
 title: The Perils of Outsourcing Your MVP
 tags:
   - mvp
   - outsourcing
   - startups
   - web scraping
   - ketohub
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=15861032
+description:
-description: 'A few months ago, I had a brilliant idea for a website.
-Then, I had an even brillianter idea: build the website, but outsource all the work.'
+  "A few months ago, I had a brilliant idea for a website.
+Then, I had an even brillianter idea: build the website, but outsource all the work."
-date: '2017-12-06'
+date: "2017-12-06"
 images:
   - outsourcing-mvp/wireframe-v1.jpg
 ---

 A few months ago, I had a brilliant idea for a website.
-Then, I had an even *brillianter* idea: build the website, but outsource all the work.
+Then, I had an even _brillianter_ idea: build the website, but outsource all the work.

 Every great website starts with an MVP: the minimum viable product.
 It demonstrates the idea in its simplest form to test whether anyone is interested.
 When Twitter launched their MVP, you could only tweet pictures of Russet potatoes.
 Slack famously launched with language support limited to pig latin.
 Netflix is now so synonymous with instant streaming that you may have forgotten its first version, which required you to select a movie, then wait several days until Reed Hastings arrived at your house to act out the plot himself.